DrPaulBrewer/market-pricing/README.md

 That is, buy orders should be sorted price descending, highest price first.
 Sell orders should be sorted price ascending, with the lowest price first.

 Each order may be an Array of arbitrary length with as many other fields as necessary for a given application.
 Objects might also work, but are untested in this version.

-Most functions will require the array indexes for "buy price", "sell price", and "quantity".
-The sequential() function also requires a timestamp or ordernumber index so that it can tell which buy or sell orders occurred before other orders.
+`cross`, `demandFromQueue`, and `supplyFromQueue` require the array indexes for "buy price", "buy quantity", "sell price", and "sell quantity".

+The `sequential()` function also requires a timestamp or ordernumber index so that it can tell which buy or sell orders occurred before other orders.

 Example: